 With a coach or some wise research, you can create a tailor-made training plan, which includes reasonable progressions in the durations and frequencies of running.

 Find Your Source Of Motivation For Distance Running

 Whether it’s a competition or something more personal like running to lose weight, finding your motivation will help you stay motivated to train regularly.
-Think about your goal weight or something that will be able to keep your motivation up—the gain in shape and vitality, better heart health, and a better-shaped silhouette.
+Think about your goal weight or something that will keep your motivation up—the gain in shape and vitality, better heart health, and a better-shaped silhouette.

 If Possible, Find A Partner

 While some prefer to run and train independently, not everyone does.
-Running in pairs can be more motivating than running alone for many athletes, beginners and experienced alike.
+Running in pairs can be more motivating than running alone for many athletes, beginners, and experienced alike.
 If you have enough motivation to run alone, go for it!
 But know that having a partner can also be a way to help each other progress and motivate each other.
 So, do not hesitate to alternate between running alone or in a group.
-Try to find a reliable and sufficiently motivated partner who will pull you up.
+Find a reliable and sufficiently motivated partner who will pull you up.
 It will also be a way to progress together and measure your collective and individual performance more objectively.
 However, if you can’t find anyone to run with you, don’t despair and pursue your goal.

 Create A Real Running Training Plan

 We discussed it a little earlier: developing a tailor-made training plan to progress in the running is recommended.
 Progress is possible with a well-constructed training plan with just three weekly runs.
 Besides, you’re going for a long distance like a marathon; there’s no need to increase the volume.
 Running three times a week means being able to do both a jog, an intensity session also called “split,” and a long outing incorporating a bit of tempo pace